-Interaction of Water Resources and Ecosystems
+Interact/on of Water Resources and Ecosystems

 Water influences ecosystem function, but ecosystems, in turn, influence the flow of water through the hydrologic cycle (see fig. 2-12 and vol. 1, ch.
 5).
-Water falls to the Earth's surface in the form of precipitation.
+Waterfalls to the Earth's surface in the form of precipitation.
 Some water stays on the surface and evaporates relatively quickly.
 Some percolates into the soil and is taken up by vegetation, from which it is eventually transpired through the processes of photosynthesis and respiration.
-The remaining precipitation moves from upland to low-lying areas-on the surface, as shallow groundwater flow toward rivers or streams, or by infiltrating more deeply into and through aquifers, eventually emptying into rivers, lakes, and oceans, from which it eventually evaporates-and the cycle begins again.
+The remaining precipitation moves from upland to low-lying are as--on the surface, as shallow groundwater flow toward rivers or streams, or by infiltrating more deeply into and through aquifers, eventually emptying into rivers,

+Chapter 2-A Primer on Climate Change and Natural Resources I 97 lakes, and oceans, from which it eventually evaporates-and the cycle begins again.

-Figure 2-12-The Hydrologic Cycle Shows How Water Moves Through the Environment
+Figure 2-1 2-The Hydrologic Cycle Shows How Water Moves Through the Environment

-NOTE: BGD - billions of gallons per day, To convert gallons to liters, multiply by 3.785.
+NOTE: BGD - billions of gallons per day.
+To convert gallons to liters, multiply by 3.785.
 SOURCE: Office of Technology Assessment, 1992.